 \subsection{NLI PSD due to Single-Polarization Frequency Moments}

-Consider the first row of Table.~\ref{Tab:MomBreak}, the SCI are contributed by the moments $\Exp{v^{\px}_{m} v^{\px *}_{n} v^{\px}_{k} v^{\px *}_{m'} v^{\px}_{n'} v^{\px *}_{k'} }$, and only SPT energy interactions are involved.
-In view of Table.~\ref{Tab:MomBreak}, we count the number of time index type involved that corresponds to the coefficients for each kernels.
+Consider the first row of Table~\ref{Tab:MomBreak}, where the SCI is contributed by the moments $\Exp{v^{\px}_{m} v^{\px *}_{n} v^{\px}_{k} v^{\px *}_{m'} v^{\px}_{n'} v^{\px *}_{k'} }$, and only SPT energy interactions are involved.
+In view of Table~\ref{Tab:MomBreak}, we count the number of time-index types involved that corresponds to the coefficients for each kernels.
 Hence, we have